-CARING FOR YOUR SWIMSUIT & THE OCEAN
+CARING FOR YOUR SWIMSUIT & THE ENVIRONMENT

 Shapes in the Sand swimwear is made from a premium sustainable fabrics including a fibre derived from discarded ghost nets, known as ECONYL ®and it's helping to clean up our planet.
 We have also introduced a bio-based fabrication that is made up of 80% plant based polyamide.